Seren-Hughes/crystal-cave/TESTING.md

 - The game layout now remains consistent and fully visible, even as the address bar appears/disappears or the device orientation changes.
 - No more cut-off or hidden UI elements on mobile browsers.

-## 🔎 iOS Audio Overlay & Premature Game Container Display 🛠️
+## iOS Audio Overlay & Early Game Container Display

 ### Issue:
 On iOS devices, the audio permission overlay (`.ios-start-overlay`) appeared as intended on page load, prompting the user with “This site is best experienced with audio.
 Tap to continue.”